Setting Up Memberships

 * Final retry after an additional 24 hours

-* Membership is deactivated if all attempts fail
+* The membership may be deactivated if all cards fail

 {% hint style="warning" %}